Skip to main content

 The Reactions feature is Jibril's powerful automation system that enables immediate, programmable responses to security detection events.
-When a security event is detected by Jibril's monitoring mechanisms, reactions can automatically execute custom code to respond, remediate, or gather additional intelligence.
+When a security event is detected, reactions can automatically execute custom code to respond, remediate, or gather additional intelligence.

 Reactions transform Jibril from a passive monitoring tool into an active security defense system.
 Instead of merely alerting on suspicious activities, reactions can take immediate action: